RPdenBoer/vanilla-els/README.md

 Comms between the two via high speed SPI

 Supports both servo/stepper spindle (directly controlled, no feedback) or simple motor spindle (encoder feedback)

+WARNING: This codebase written with the assistance of multiple LLMs.
+Use at your own risk.